 Rope dividers are taken to the next level in this ingenious office space.
 Lengths of jute are strung through holes in wooden anchors and pulled taut to become semiopaque walls.
 The anchors are actually long, narrow boxes; their hollow interiors neatly hide the knotted ends of the rope.

+Room divider ideas don't often leave extra space for storage—unless you try this clever hack!
 A simple chest of drawers nestles under a hanging rod to create the ultimate multitasking divider.
 Ideal for an open-plan apartment that’s short on closet space, this clever pairing from Ikea provides fashionable, affordable privacy.
 Available at IKEA; $5.99.

 Related: 10 Top DIY Pipe Fitting Projects